 If you haven’t taken time to view your own credit history recently then you need to get a free government CreditReport and check your credit rating before you ask a creditor to grant you new credit.
 You don’t want to wait until that time to find out that you have a problem showing up in your credit file.
 If you do find a judgment on your credit history what do you do about it?
 By looking at the credit report information you may not even be able to tell who the creditor was and what the initial debt was.FreeCreditReport.Com

 You will see a document id and usually will see something that will help you identify which fed government court house you will need to go to find out more about the judgment.
 You may also find the attorney’s name that filed the judgment for the creditor.
 You will either need to go to, or call, the court house where the judgment lien is recorded and find the attorney’s name if it does not show up on your credit report.

 Call the attorney’s office and get the information about the judgment.
 Ask the attorney if the creditor will settle for less money if you pay it in full.
 You will pay the amount due to the attorney’s office.
 When you do, make sure you get a letter from the attorney’s office which not only states the debt is paid but, also clearly states the document id that is associated with the debt on your credit report.
 You want it to match exactly.
 FreeCreditReport.Com

-Once the judgment is paid, mail a copy of your paid letter to all three credit bureaus along with a letter asking that they clear this debt in your credit file; don’t depend on the attorney’s office to do this for you.
+Once the judgment is paid, mail a copy of your own paid letter to all 3 credit agencies along with a letter asking that they clear this debt in your credit file; don’t depend on the attorney’s office to do this for you.
 Once the judgment is cleared from your credit history you will see your credit scores improve.